arnavb/cpp14-project-template/README.md

 ## Getting Started

 ### Configuring the Template

+(Unfortunately, a setup script isn't currently available but is being worked on in [#3](https://github.com/arnavb/cpp14-project-template/pull/3).
+Until it is, however, these steps have to be followed manually.)

 In order to use this project, all you have to do is follow a few (Ok, more than a few) simple steps:

 1. `git clone` this project into a directory of choice.